What Oil Do You Use On Treadmills?

 What oil do I use then?

-Sometimes the manufacturer will make their own lube for you to use and in this case it's obvious to buy and use that.
+Sometimes the manufacturer will make their own lube for you to use and in this case it’s obvious to buy and use that.
 Lubricating the belt is easy and involves loosening the belt first of all.
 This involves a screwdriver and you loosen the screws at the end of the belt or deck and this loosens the belt.
-You then apply the lube width way all along the belt.
+You then apply the lube the whole width way along the belt.

 When you've applied the lube, allow the machine to run by itself for say 5 minutes at 5 mph.
 This ensures the lube is spread everywhere along the belt and where the motor touches the belt so it lubricates that bit.
 You can use the lube on any parts of the motor or treadmill that are squeaking or making a noise and this should help prevent or reduce that.